 What are electrolytes and best sources

 Electrolytes are minerals that regulate or are involved in vast majority of processes and reactions in the body.
-Main electrolytes present in our bodies include minerals such as calcium, magnesium, sodium, chloride and potassium.
+Main electrolytes present in our bodies include minerals such as calcium, magnesium, sodium, chloride, potassium and bicarbonate.
 They are found in body fluids (blood, urine, sweat) and have key importance in nerve signal transmission outside and inside the cells.
-Read more about electrolytes functions here.

 Start your day on a high note by having a glass or two of warm or room temperature water first thing in the morning on an empty stomach.
 Add a good squeeze of lemon juice to wake up your digestion and cleanse the liver after sleep.
 Room temperature water is better if you’re dehydrated as the body can absorb it immediately instead of having to raise the temperature of the water first in order to process it.